New Features to Add in Iteration 3

 • login/logout messages should include the user’s IP address

-An example of using logging is:
+An example of using logging:

 import logging